ISSS Link (e-forms)

 Tips for all International Students and Scholars

-1. Expect the interview to be conducted in English.
+1. Visa applicants should expect the interview to be conducted in English.

 • If English is not the applicant's native language, they should practice English conversation before the interview.